Nasi Lemak (1 Cup)

 Portion Control

-Reduce the portion size of nasi lemak to minimize the carbohydrate load, which can help in managing glucose spikes.
+Reduce the portion size of the nasi lemak to limit carbohydrate intake and help manage blood sugar levels.

 Find Glucose response for your favourite foods